Create app Store listings

 For some tips on making your description stand out, see Write a great app description.

 If this is the first time you're submitting your app, leave this field blank.
 For an update to an existing app, this is where you can let customer know what's changed in the latest release.
 This field has a 1500 character limit.
+(Previously, this field was called Release notes).

 For more info, see App screenshots and images.